 4.6 Restrictions on Assignment - General Interpretation.
 Will a restriction in a receivables contract to the effect that "None of the [seller's] rights or obligations under this Agreement may be transferred or assigned without the consent of the [obligor]" be interpreted as prohibiting a transfer of receivables by the seller to the purchaser?
 Is the result the same if the restriction says "This Agreement may not be transferred or assigned by the [seller] without the consent of the [obligor]" (i.e., the restriction does not refer to rights or obligations)?
+Is the result the same if the restriction says "The obligations of the [seller] under this Agreement may not be transferred or assigned by the [seller] without the consent of the [obligor]" (i.e., the restriction does not refer to rights)?

 Yes, the first provision implies that the transfer of receivables may only be made with the express consent of the obligor.
 The result is slightly different from a provision that subjects the transfer of the agreement itself to the other party's approval.
 In that case, a transfer of receivables (but not of any obligations) may be done without the obligor's consent.
+The last provision does not prohibit the transfer of receivables by the seller to the purchaser, because it refers to a restriction to transfer the obligations of the seller and not its receivables (rights) against the obligor.

 4.7 Restrictions on Assignment; Liability to Obligor.
-If either or both of the restrictions in question 4.6 are binding, or if the receivables contract explicitly prohibits an assignment of receivables under the receivables contract, are such restrictions generally enforceable in Brazil?
+If any of the restrictions in question 4.6 are binding, or if the receivables contract explicitly prohibits an assignment of receivables or "seller's rights" under the receivables contract, are such restrictions generally enforceable in Brazil?
 Are there exceptions to this rule (e.g., for contracts between commercial entities)?
 If Brazil recognises restrictions on sale or assignment and the seller nevertheless sells receivables to the purchaser, will either the seller or the purchaser be liable to the obligor for breach of contract or on any other basis?

-Yes, both restrictions referred in question 4.6 are enforceable in Brazil and there are no exceptions to this rule.
+Yes, all restrictions referred in question 4.6 are enforceable in Brazil and there are no exceptions to this rule.
 If the receivables are sold or assigned in breach of the contractual provision, in general only the seller is liable to the obligor for breach of contract and the purchaser will have no title to claim payment of the receivables from the obligor.